City-class ironclad: Battles and other operations in which City-class gunboats participated

 After the gunboats were completed but before their crews were filled out, several of them were pushed forward into the Battle of Fort Henry, February 6, 1862.
 The boats involved sustained some minor battle damage, but they achieved a complete victory unassisted by the Army.
 Their success at Fort Henry engendered exaggerated opinions of their effectiveness that were dashed only a week later.
 At the Battle of Fort Donelson, February 14, 1862, four of the gunboats bombarded the fort and received return fire.
 All four gunboats were forced out of action by damage they sustained, although the armor minimized casualties.

 Two gunboats were vital in assisting the Army in blocking the escape of the Confederate garrison at the Battle of Island Number Ten, April 7, 1862.
 By running past the Confederate guns under cover of darkness, they gave the first example of the new tactic of bypassing fixed fortifications.
 The garrison at Island No. 10 made a point of surrendering to the Gunboat Flotilla.

 Following the seizure of Island No. 10 and New Madrid, Missouri, the next target was Fort Pillow, upstream from Memphis.
 The mortar bombardment of the fort began on April 14, 1862, and continued until June 4, 1862.
 The gunboats assisted by protecting the mortars from Confederate counterattacks.
 One such counterattack, the Battle of Plum Point Bend, May 10, 1862, caught the flotilla unprepared for an assault by Rebel rams.
 Two of the gunboats were severely damaged, and avoided sinking only by grounding themselves in shallows.

 The gunboats were vindicated less than a month later, when they again met the Confederate rams.
 Whereas at Plum Point Bend they had entered battle one at a time, this time they were a unified force that was ready for battle.
-At the Battle of Memphis on June 6, 1862, four of the City-class gunboats were included in the flotilla that destroyed a force of eight Confederate rams, sinking or capturing seven of the enemy fleet.
+At the First Battle of Memphis on June 6, 1862, four of the City-class gunboats were included in the flotilla that destroyed a force of eight Confederate rams, sinking or capturing seven of the enemy fleet.
 The gunboats suffered no damage in what was the most lopsided naval battle of the war.

 Two City gunboats were among the vessels that accompanied the Army on an expedition into Arkansas along the White River.
 During the Battle of St. Charles, on June 17, 1862, a Rebel battery at St. Charles, Arkansas, fired a shot that penetrated the casemate of USS Mound City and exploded her steam drum.
 The escaping steam killed or scalded almost the entire crew.
 This chance shot soon led to the abandonment of the expedition.